-and other data on pedestrian and traffic stops.
-The Davis Police Department (DPD) recently released 2019 RIPA data, well in advance of the 2023 deadline stipulated by AB 953 for small police agencies.
-4
+California Assembly Bill 953, the Racial and Identity Profiling Act (RIPA) of 2015, requires city and county law enforcement agencies to submit demographic and other data on pedestrian and traffic stops.
+The Davis Police Department (DPD) recently released 2019 RIPA data, well in advance of the 2023 deadline stipulated by AB 953 for small police agencies.4

-The RIPA data suggest that Black and Hispanic people are stopped overall, stopped on suspicion, searched, stopped at the initiation of the officer, and arrested at rates disproportionate to their share of the Davis population (Figure 1.2).5 Although place of residence is not collected as part of RIPA stop data, we note that the traffic stop shares for Black people remain disproportionate when compared to the Yolo County Black population but approach the Black population share of Sacramento County.
-The reverse applies for Hispanic/Latino people: traffic stop shares are proportional to the Yolo County population share but not to Sacramento County (Table 1.1).
+The RIPA data suggest that Black and Hispanic people are stopped overall, stopped on suspicion, searched, stopped at the initiation of the officer, and arrested at rates disproportionate to their share of the Davis population (Figure 2).5 Although place of residence is not collected as part of RIPA stop data, we note that the traffic stop shares for Black people remain disproportionate when compared to the Yolo County Black population, but approach the Black population share of Sacramento County.
+The reverse applies for Hispanic/Latino people: traffic stop shares are proportional to the Yolo County population share but not to Sacramento County (Table 1).
 We encourage, in cooperation with regional partners, further investigation of the place of residence of those stopped.

-4Note that the race variation in the below data refers to the reporting officer's subjective perception of an individual's race.
+$^{^4\}mathrm{Note}$ that "race" in the below data refers to the reporting officer's subjective perception of an individual's race.

-5 "Stopped on suspicion" refers to a legal standard of proof weaker than probable cause, but based on rational inferences based on specific facts.
+$^{^{5}}$ "Stopped on suspicion" refers to a legal standard of proof weaker than probable cause, but based on rational inferences based on specific facts.
 Stops are either "officer-initiated" or initiated through a call for service, dispatch, or radio call.

-Figure 1.2: Stop outcomes by race, 2019.
+Figure 2: Stop outcomes by race, 2019.
 Left to right: proportions by race of the Davis population, individuals stopped by police, individuals stopped because of suspicion, stopped individuals who were searched, stopped individuals for whom contraband was found in the search, officer-initiated stops, and individuals who were arrested after the stop.
 The place of residence of those stopped is unknown.
-Source:[14].
+Source:[15].